Treaty of Pontotoc Creek: Land in the West, Treaty of Doaksville 1837

-After Pontotoc, Chickasaw sent delegations to search for the new land in the Arkansas Territory, reaching an agreement with the Choctaw in 1837.
-The Chickasaw decided to buy a part of the Choctaw tribe's new western land under what became known as the Treaty of Doaksville for $530,000.
-Although the treaty was really between the two Indian nations, Andrew Jackson persuaded the Senate to ratify the treaty.
+After Pontotoc, the Chickasaw Nation sent delegations to search for new land in the Arkansas Territory, and they reached an agreement with the Choctaw in 1837.
+While the Chickasaw representatives initially wanted to purchase a portion of land in the Choctaw Nation, the Choctaw were unwilling to sell their new territory.
+Instead, the Chickasaws agreed to live amongst the Choctaw Nation in the Chickasaw District, where they would have representation in the Choctaw government.
+They would pay the Choctaws $530,000 for this privilege, and the treaty would be known as the Treaty of Doaksville, 1837.
+Although the treaty was really between the two Native nations, Andrew Jackson persuaded the U.S. Senate to ratify the treaty.
 Essentially, the Chickasaw had ceded their eastern land with the Treaty of Pontotoc Creek and acquired western land from the Choctaw in the Treaty of Doaksville.

-Result: Chickasaw Trail of Tears
+Result: Chickasaw Removal

-In 1837-38, with their western lands having been purchased from the Choctaw, 4,914 Chickasaws and their 1,156 slaves emigrated to the new, western Chickasaw Nation.
-They received over $3 million from the sales of the Mississippi allotments, but with this wealth incurred further external threats from white opportunists coming to the new Chickasaw territory as surveyors and salesmen.
-The Chickasaw trail of tears was the least traumatic of the removal journeys of any of the Five Civilized Tribes.
+Starting in 1837, 4,914 Chickasaws and their 1,156 enslaved people emigrated to the new Chickasaw District in the western portion of the Choctaw Nation.
+They received over $3 million from the sales of the Mississippi allotments, but this wealth incurred further external threats from white opportunists coming to the new Chickasaw territory as surveyors and salesmen.
+Several Indian Agents and businesses contracted to provide rations and other goods to Chickasaws in their new territory actively worked to defraud them of their money.
+Chickasaw Removal was the least traumatic of the removal journeys of any of the Five Civilized Tribes.
 It was achieved with relative success compared to the Choctaw or Cherokee, yet it still had damaging effects on tribal culture and structure which took decades to heal.